tluper94/React-Gallery/README.md

 ### Dots

 Dots prop is optional and accepts a type object {color: 'string', size: 'string', inside: boolean}

-color - can be any css color
+-color - can be any css color
-size - can be any css size
+-size - can be any css size
-inside - tru -- if true dots are on the inside of container else on the outside
+-inside - tru -- if true dots are on the inside of container else on the outside

 Example:
 ```jsx